-In accordance with the requirements of the Corporation Law of Japan, our Articles of Incorporation provide for not more than three statutory auditors.
-Statutory auditors, of whom at least half must be from outside of the company, are elected at a general meeting of shareholders, and the normal term of office of a statutory auditor is four years, although they may serve any number of consecutive terms.
-Statutory auditors are under a statutory duty to oversee the administration of our affairs by the directors, to examine our financial statements and business reports to be submitted by the Board of Directors to the general meetings of shareholders and to report their opinions thereon to the shareholders, and to oversee accounting firms which audit our financial statements.
+In accordance with the requirements of the Corporation Law of Japan, our Articles of Incorporation provide for not more than three company auditors.
+Company auditors, of whom at least half must be from outside of the company, are elected at a general meeting of shareholders, and the normal term of office of a company auditor is four years, although they may serve any number of consecutive terms.
+Company auditors are under a statutory duty to oversee the administration of our affairs by the directors, to examine our financial statements and business reports to be submitted by the Board of Directors to the general meetings of shareholders and to report their opinions thereon to the shareholders, and to oversee accounting firms which audit our financial statements.
 They are required to attend meetings of the Board of Directors and to express their opinions if necessary, but they are not entitled to vote.
-Statutory auditors also have a statutory duty to provide their report on the audit report prepared by our independent certified public accountants to the board of statutory auditors, which must submit its audit report to the Board of Directors and/or the general meetings of shareholders.
-The board of statutory auditors will also determine matters relating to the duties of the statutory auditors, such as audit policy and methods of investigation of our affairs.
+Company auditors also have a statutory duty to provide their report on the audit report prepared by our independent certified public accountants to the Board of Company Auditors, which must submit its audit report to the Board of Directors and/or the general meetings of shareholders.
+The Board of Company Auditors will also determine matters relating to the duties of the company auditors, such as audit policy and methods of investigation of our affairs.